api3dao/oev-docs/docs/oev-searchers/in-depth/dapis/index.md

 # dAPIs

 Searchers need a way to monitor real-time off-chain prices to find profitable opportunities.
-Normally, searchers need to buy API subscriptions of the underlying oracle sources, creating additional friction in the process.
+Traditionally, searchers need to buy API subscriptions of the underlying oracle sources, creating additional friction in the process.
 API3 simplifies this process by providing the same data that is used for updating the dAPIs to the searchers publicly - and without cost.